DPhil in Chemistry in Cells: New Technologies to Probe Complex Biology and Medicine

 About the course

-The Chemistry in Cells Programme will provide bespoke training for outstanding graduates from a physical/chemical-sciences background, who want to develop and apply quantitative chemical and physical science techniques to research at the interface with biomedicine.
+The Chemistry in Cells programme provides bespoke training for outstanding graduates from a physical/chemical- sciences background, who want to develop and apply quantitative chemical and physical science techniques to contemporary questions in biomedical science.

-The programme supports four years of DPhil study.
+The course supports four years of DPhil study.
 The first term of the programme will provide training in research and transferable skills.
 This will include both taught and practical courses, and the opportunity to meet prospective supervisors and career mentors.
-Following a 16-week rotation period, students will undertake their full DPhil project for approximately 3.5 years.
+Following a 16-week Springboard Phase, students will undertake their full DPhil project for approximately 3.5 years.

 Taught transferable skills courses